At some point, every landlord and property manager will need to know how to hire a flooring company for rental property. This guide will help.

 If you’re getting hardwoods, confirm the contractor is a member of the National Wood Flooring Association.
 You want to work with flooring contractors that follow guidelines provided by NWFA.
 When you find a company willing to be a member of NWFA and follow their guidelines, you can be assured that your flooring is in good hands.

 There are other associations your contractor may be a part of as well.
-A few are ICFIA, FCICA and INSTALL.
+A few are ICFIA, FCICA, and INSTALL.
 Some are bigger than others, but just having a contractor that has joined one is a good thing.

-Tip #4: Pay Attention to Customer service
+Tip #4: Pay Attention to Customer Service

 A great company should take good care of you from the first time you talk to them onward.
 Once you’ve done your research and selected a few companies to talk to, pay attention to how they treat you on the phone.
-If they’re polite and eager to help, set up the appointment to get a quote.
+If they’re polite and eager to help, set up an appointment to get a quote.
 If not, move on to the next company.

 Tip #5: Ask about a Satisfaction Guarantee